davison/ha-sinkhole/blocklist-updater/README.md

 # Blocklist Updater

 The `blocklist-updater` container is responsible for periodically fetching and processing blocklists to create the `blocklists.hosts` file.
 This file is essential for the `dns-node` container, which reads it to determine which domains to block.

-## Overview

 This container runs a Python script that updates the blocklists (daily be default).
-It is designed to be run as a systemd service on a systemd timer although it will run whenever the [dns-node](../dns-node/) container starts too as that relies on its output.
+It is designed to be run as a rootless systemd service via a systemd timer, although it will also run whenever the [dns-node](../dns-node/README.md) container (re)starts too as that relies on its output.

 ## Usage